sagemath/trac_to_gh/Issue 7856.md

 # Issue 7856: update matplotlib hack for OS X

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7856

 Original creator: was